Montmartre - the quartier

 and writer Stendhal (Henri Beyle).

-Your Paris vacation home is just a two-minute walk from the
+Your Paris apartment is just a two-minute walk from the

 can see from the balcony).

-The apartment is situated on the quieter end of the rue
+The flat is situated on the quieter end of the rue Lepic.
+So

-Lepic.
-So while you’re just minutes from all the sights of
+while you’re just minutes from all the sights of Montmartre,

 |All rights reserved.
 All text and pictures Copyright © 2007-15.
 No